andrew-pete/Hockey-D3-Tutorial/README.md

 The second argument is a preprocessing function.
 Since our dataset is a CSV, all numbers will be loaded in as strings.
 In order to do any mathematical operations, we need to cast them to numbers.
 That's the purpose of this argument.
 This expects to receive a function that is then executed *line by line*.
 This is a bit tricky.
 Imagine that our CSV is really just a list of players, and each player has certain attributes like "Corsi For", "Time on Ice", etc...
 So we want our function to take in a *player object* with those qualities.
 Below is what we will use; it may take some time to conceptualize how it all works.

-We define a function (below our variables):
+Define our preprocessing function (below our variables):

 ```javascript
 function preProcess (player) {